David Harewood: Personal life

 Harewood married his long-term girlfriend Kirsty Handy in February 2013 in Saint James, Barbados.
 They have two daughters together and live in the Streatham area of London.
-He is an avid supporter of his hometown football team [Birmingham City FC.
+He is an avid supporter of his hometown football team Birmingham City.

 Harewood has been open about his mental health troubles and has admitted that he used to self-medicate with alcohol and marijuana to deal with his bipolar-like symptoms, discarding the medication given to him by doctors.
 He was sectioned under the Mental Health Act, spent time on Whittington Hospital's psychiatric ward, and was prescribed the antipsychotic drug chlorpromazine.
 In a 2021 essay for The Guardian, he wrote:

 I had consumed a fair amount of marijuana and was under a lot of stress; over the course of two years, I'd slowly come undone.
 I had spent weeks walking all over London, sometimes throughout the night, talking to strangers and following them wherever they led me.
 I'd black out only to regain consciousness in a completely different part of town, hours later, afraid and with absolutely no idea what had happened in the interval.
 Had it not been for some extraordinary friends who decided that I needed to be hospitalised, I might have vanished into the night for good.
 Worse still, I could have taken heed of the incredibly real and convincing voices in my head and simply thrown myself off Westminster Bridge.
 Instead, I found myself sectioned under the Mental Health Act.